shps951023/Trace-Dapper.NET-Source-Code/README.md

 ## Principle of Strongly Typed Mapping Part5: Emit IL convert to C# code

-With the concept of the previous Expression version, we can then enter the core technology at the deep of Dapper: Emit.
+With the concept of the previous Expression version, we can then enter the core technology of Dapper: Emit.

-First of all, there must be a concept, MSIL (CIL) is intended to be seen by the JIT compiler, so the readability will be poor and difficult to debug, but more detailed logical operations can be done compared to Expression.
+First of all, there must be a concept, MSIL (CIL) is intended for JIT compiler, so the readability will be poor and difficult to debug, but more detailed logical operations can be done compared to Expression.

 In the actual environment development and use Emit, usually `c# code > Decompilation to IL > use Emit to build dynamic methods` , for example: